bigskysoftware/htmx/CONTRIBUTING.md

 ## Pull Requests
 ### Technical Requirements
-1. Please lint all proposed changes with the `npm lint-fix` command
+1. Please lint all proposed changes with the `npm run format` command
 1. All PRs must be made against the `dev` branch, except documentation PRs (that only modify the `www/` directory) which can be made against `master`.
 1. Please avoid sending the `dist` files along your PR, only include the `src` ones.
 1. Please include test cases in [`/test`](https://github.com/bigskysoftware/htmx/tree/dev/test) and docs in [`/www`](https://github.com/bigskysoftware/htmx/tree/dev/www).